techgirl19/Calculator/README.md

-# Calculator
+# Etch-a-Sketch
-An on-screen calculator using  HTML, CSS and Javascript.
+Etch-a-sketch using  HTML, CSS and Javascript.